AI conversations are linear.

 AI researches & builds

-Go deeper or publish
+Go deeper or export

 Do the research results include sources?